Risk Factors Dashboard

 Our issuance of additional capital stock pursuant to our stock incentive plan, or in connection with financings, acquisitions, or otherwise will dilute the interests of other security holders and may depress the price of our common stock.

 We expect to issue additional capital stock in the future that will result in dilution to all other stockholders.
 We expect to grant equity awards to employees, directors and consultants under our stock incentive plan.
 We may also raise capital through equity financings in the future.
 As part of our growth strategy, we may seek to acquire companies and issue equity securities to pay for any such acquisition.
 Any such issuances of additional capital stock may cause stockholders to experience significant dilution of their ownership interests and the per share value of our common stock to decline.
 Furthermore, if we issue additional equity or convertible debt securities, the new equity securities could have rights senior to those of our common stock.
+For example, if we elect to settle our conversion obligation under our 7.00% Convertible Senior Notes due 2029 (“2029 Notes”) in shares of our common stock or a combination of cash and shares of our common stock, the issuance of such common stock may dilute the ownership interests of our stockholders and sales in the public market could adversely affect prevailing market prices.
 For example, if we elect to settle our conversion obligation under our 1.25% Convertible Senior Notes due 2026 (“Convertible Notes”) in shares of our common stock or a combination of cash and shares of our common stock, the issuance of such common stock may dilute the ownership interests of our stockholders and sales in the public market could adversely affect prevailing market prices.

-Our highly volatile stock price may adversely affect the liquidity of our common stock.
+The price of our common stock has been and may continue to be highly volatile and may adversely affect the liquidity of our common stock.

-The market price of our common stock has generally been highly volatile and is likely to continue to be highly volatile.
-For instance, the market price of our common stock has ranged from $5.08 to $34.51 per share over the last three fiscal years ended April 30, 2023.
+The market price of our common stock has generally been highly volatile and may continue to be highly volatile.

 The market price of our common stock may be significantly impacted by many factors including the following: